iqrahadian/sma-metro/README.md

 All 4 attributes value will be close to realtime as possible

 LastWeekUsed will follow ISO Week, so it can be 52-53 in a year
-	if LastWeekUsed < Current ISO Week
+&emsp;if LastWeekUsed < Current ISO Week
-	WeeklySpending & DailySpending will be reset to 0 before trip calculation
+&emsp;WeeklySpending & DailySpending will be reset to 0 before trip calculation

 LastDayUsed will follow numeric weekday system, sunday as 0 and saturday as 7
-	if LastDayUsed < Current Weekday
+&emsp;if LastDayUsed < Current Weekday
-	DailySpending will be reset to 0 before trip calculation
+&emsp;DailySpending will be reset to 0 before trip calculation

 ### Payment Gateway
 paymentGateway class : payment interface & decide on how to process card based on the card type

-have 2 function, Charge & Topup as interface to outside world
+it has 2 function, Charge & Topup as interface to outside world

 Payment gateway class will create a new payment processor based on Card type submitted for each function, so to handle each card type the  logic will be isolated on the payment processor

 ```
 paymentProcessor interface {